SarderLab/SKIE-Automated-neuroendocrine-tumor-grading/README.md

 "SKIE_main0619.py" reproduces the automated hot-spot selection and Ki-67 index results presented in the paper.

 Functions:
-This directory contains the functions necessary to run "SKIE_main0619.py".
+This directory contains the functions necessary to run "SKIE_main0619.py".<br/>
 -get_xy_rev.py: The landmark points selected on the images to be registered are saved in this function.
-The input to this code is the slide number and the outputs are the set of landmark points for the double immunostained image and the corresponging H&E section.
+The input to this code is the slide number and the outputs are the set of landmark points for the double immunostained image and the corresponging H&E section. <br/>
--getbias.py: This function supplies the intensity threshold bias for a few select WSIs with staining inconsistencies.
+-getbias.py: This function supplies the intensity threshold bias for a few select WSIs with staining inconsistencies. <br/>
--col_deconv_main.py: This function performs color deconvolution on the double immunostained image.
+-col_deconv_main.py: This function performs color deconvolution on the double immunostained image.<br/>
--getWindows.py: This function opens the selected hot-spots in high resolution.
+-getWindows.py: This function opens the selected hot-spots in high resolution.<br/>
--highRes_stainSep.py:This function performs k-means clustering on the H&E counterpart of the hot-spot and subsequently segments the nuclei.
+-highRes_stainSep.py:This function performs k-means clustering on the H&E counterpart of the hot-spot and subsequently segments the nuclei.<br/>
--get_ki67_index.py: This function extracts the count of Ki-67 positive and negative cells, to obtain their ratio.
+-get_ki67_index.py: This function extracts the count of Ki-67 positive and negative cells, to obtain their ratio.<br/>

 Pathologist_HS_estimation:
 This directory contains "SKIE_pathHS.py" which extracts the pathologist-chosen hot-spots from the annotated xml files and computes the Ki-67 index from the hot-spots.
 This directory also contains "getMaskFromXml.py" which is the function to automatically extract hot-spots of pre-determined size from xml files.